 The training program consists of two main elements, both fundamental in developing arousal and ejaculation control.
 He describes the methods in a good amount of detail, with a specific focus on learning to recognize your arousal levels.

-His intention is that you learn when your body is signalling that you’re approaching the point of no return.
+His intention is that you learn when your body is signaling that you’re approaching the point of no return.
 In that way you can then learn to keep yourself at the plateau stage of arousal, and not ejaculate until you choose to.

 His method is clear, succinct and has 2 main steps: solo work and partner work, both of which he teaches you how to do.
-As a final word he has a section dedicated towards your partner.
+As a final word, he has a section dedicated to your partner.
 He gives her practical advice on how she can work with you to support you and help you through the process.

 I liked the way he thinks about the partner in this inclusive way; he acknowledges the fact that she has an important role to play in your journey to learn control.

 My main criticism is that the book feels a little short.
-I think it’s a shame that he decided to leave out more detailed information and assume that one technique is enough for every guys that reads it.
+I think it’s a shame that he decided to leave out the more detailed information and assume that one technique is enough for every man that reads it.

 There isn’t a section outlining the techniques that can be used to immediately make a difference, for example.
 I think a lot of guys would appreciate having some simple and practical ideas that will help them straight away.

 For those that can benefit from it, it will take some time and dedication to make the most of the technique in the book and see a real difference in your lasting time.

 Lasting longer is a basic introduction to PE, easy to read and follow.
 But that simplicity is also my main criticism.
 There are books with more information, more detail and more advanced techniques.
 And I personally think it’s important to know as much about the problem as possible.

 The main technique is essentially just the stop and start method.
 So if you’re interested in that technique, you’ll find a very detailed explanation of how to do it.